I am proficient in both Joomla and WordPress. But my expertise extends beyond those.

 To this day I'm one of very few developers who can and still uses a lot of hand-coding.
 Staying up to date with CSS methods and HTML allows me to quickly make something work as necessary without trying to edit "core" files.
 When core files are changed, it's necessary to do it in such a way that the changes are not eliminated when the CMS software is updated.

 If you have E-Commerce needs, Joomla! should be your only choice.
 If you have just 3 to 5 pages of text only, and you don't have some elaborate mandates, then Joomla! will be "overkill" for your project, but still a very good option.

 Where are the costs in creating or redeveloping a site?
 The template.
 Most of the CMS are free, and you "can" find free templates.
 But usually the templates you find for free are less than desirable.
-You can buy one, but most are overly bloated with code that require studying them for at least a week to understand how they can be edited, it's not practical.
+You can buy one, but most are overly bloated with code that require studying them for at least a week to understand how they can be edited - not practical.
 If you buy one, make sure it's simple to edit and works with whatever CMS you are using.
 Also make sure that the developer updates the template at least once a year.
 If not, then the chances of your template lasting you more than a year before it falls apart on many devices is slim.

 Creating a template that works well on all devices can take a week of time.
-Buying a template that is overly complicated (as most today are) is cheap to purchase and install, but "very" costly if you want to change "anything" about the template due to the time to figure out how.
+Buying a template that is overly complicated (as most today are) is relatively cheap to purchase, but "very" costly if you want to change "anything" about the template due to the time to figure out how.
 The only developers who can make changes quickly are those who created the template - and they charge a premium price for any editing.

 Some examples of previous projects are found on both sides of this article.
 Each Project is 100% custom designed to the clients' requirements.